vishandi/tp/docs/DeveloperGuide.md

   * Pros: Easier to implement, no need to deal with Jackson library deciphering whether data should be recurring or non-recurring type
 * **Alternative 2:** Have a `RecurringEvent` class inherit from `Event` and only `RecurringEvent`s should have the `RecurFrequency` attribute
   * Pros: Slightly more OOP
+  * Cons:
-  * Cons: Difficult to implement, increases likelihood of bugs and may take more time to implement should we misunderstand how Jackson library deciphers data.
+  1. Difficult to implement, increases likelihood of bugs and may take more time to implement should we misunderstand how Jackson library deciphers data.
+  2. More awkward type checking and casting when checking for recurrence.
 ##### Implementing event's date, time and duration attributes
 * **Alternative 1 (current choice):** Use Java's in built LocalDate, LocalTime and Duration classes
   * Pros: Easier to implement, no need to account for leap years, number of days in a month, formatting etc. Also has inbuilt support to calculate time.